 - If you’re going to the Dominican Alps, then be sure to throw in a sweater and some hiking boots.

 - If you’re staying in the cities or by the beach, then you definitely need to dress comfortably for hot weather.
-But also consider something cute and nice for a fancy dinner.
+But also consider cute outfits for fancy dinners.

 - Many Dominicans LOVE to dress up when going out to nice restaurants.
-Do not stroll up to an upscale restaurant in shorts and flip flops, it’s disrespectful to locals.
-(A lot of tourists try this).
+Do not stroll up to an upscale restaurant in shorts and flip-flops, it can be disrespectful.

-- Do not wear shorts outdoors during sunset or the mosquitoes will feast on your legs!
+- Do not wear shorts outdoors at sunset or night; the mosquitoes will feast on your legs!

-- If you’re going on lots of water adventures like chasing waterfalls in the Dominican Republic or taking boats to some of the best beaches in the Dominican Republic, then be sure to pack water shoes, bath suits, a waterproof backpack, a sunhat, and lots of eco-friendly sunscreen.
+- If you’re going on lots of water adventures, like chasing waterfalls in the Dominican Republic, then be sure to pack water shoes, bath suits, a waterproof backpack, a sunhat, and lots of eco-friendly sunscreen.

-- If you travel during the rainy/hurricane season, pack an umbrella or two!
-And a poncho if you’re doing hikes.
+- If you travel during the rainy/hurricane season, pack an umbrella or a poncho if you’re doing hikes.

 - For long bus rides or flights, packing a warm hoodie is a must since you never know how cold the air conditioning will get.